Model-Checking PCTL Properties of Stateless Probabilistic Pushdown Systems: Proof of Theorem

-Similar to \cite{a2,a1}, our {\it pBPA} $\Delta$ also works by two steps, the first of which is to guess a possible solution to a modified PCP instance by storing pairs of words $(u_i,v_i)$ in the stack, which is achieved by the following transition rules (the probabilities of them are uniformly distributed):
+Similar to \cite{Bra07,BBFK14}, our $pBPA$ $\triangle$ also works in two steps, the first of which is to guess a possible solution to a modified PCP instance by storing pairs of words $(u_i,v_i)$ in the stack, which is done by the following transition rules (the probabilities of which are uniformly distributed):

+Obviously, we should let the symbol $Z$ serve as the initial stack symbol.
+It begins with pushing $G_i^1Z'$ ($\in\Gamma^*$) into the stack with probability $\frac{1}{n}$.
+Then, the symbol at the top of the stack is $G_i^1$ (we read the stack from left to right).
+The rules in (\ref{eq1}) state that $G_i^1$ is replaced with probability $1$ by $G_i^2(u_i(1),v_i(1))$.
+This process will be repeated until $G_i^{m+1}(u_i(m),v_i(m))$ is stored at the top of the stack, indicating that the first pair of $(u_i,v_i)$ has been stored.